 You are on the phone with somebody.
 You tried your hardest to make it a cordial conversation but they said some very hurtful things and then hung up the phone.
 You sit there stunned, hurt, and angry.
-You want to call them back and “give them a piece of your mind”, call a friend and whine about how you were mistreated, or cry and kick something.
+You want to call them back and “give them a piece of your mind”, call a friend and whine about how you were mistreated, or cry and kick something, or blab on Facebook.
 Instead, why not take it to prayer?
 God cares about what we are going through and he is happy to help.
 This form of prayer is called Relational Prayer.
 Here’s how it works:

 What is going on in your heart right now?
 Look at yourself (your thoughts, feelings, and desires) and try to name what you are feeling or going through.

 Share it with Jesus.
 You can be completely honest with God about how you feel and what you think.
 There’s nothing “off limits.”
 This is the toughest step for me because I always try to deal with things myself.
 It helps me to picture Jesus with me.
 First I was looking at my problem (step 1); now Jesus is standing with me and He and I are looking at the situation together.
 I can begin to see how He sees the whole thing.

 How does God respond to what you have shared?
 Maybe it’s a new insight into the situation, a change in feeling or thought, or just a sense of peace.

 Respond to what you have received.
 I always forget this step, like the ungrateful lepers.
 Maybe his answer stirs up something you disagree with, or you have a hard time believing what he says.
 Maybe you need some clarification, or just say “Yes, Lord’ or “Thank you.”

 Here’s a little personal experience of relational prayer to show you how it works: